Roots

 • McMichael, A. (2003).
 Hair and Scalp Disorders in Ethnic Populations.
 Dermatologic Clinics, 629-644.

 • Mercer, K. (1994).
-Welcome to the Jungle ❉ New Positions in Black Cultural Studies.
-London ❉ Routledge.
+Welcome to the Jungle: New Positions in Black Cultural Studies.
+London: Routledge.

 • Richardson, E. (2021).
 Hidden Dangers of Common Afro Hair Care Practices.
 Fulham Scalp and Hair Clinic.

 • Tate, S. (2007).
-Black Women’s Bodies and the Politics of Identity ❉ A Historical and Cultural Perspective.
+Black Women’s Bodies and the Politics of Identity: A Historical and Cultural Perspective.
 Ashgate Publishing.

 Glossary

-Meaning ❉ Scalp well-being is the optimal physiological state of the scalp, essential for healthy hair growth and deeply connected to cultural heritage.
+Meaning ❉ Scalp Well-being, for textured hair, represents the optimal physiological state of the skin covering the cranium, serving as the essential foundation for robust hair growth and vitality.